Jarenas-py/Logos_Database/University_Files/3rd_Year_1st_Sem/CPET11/class_notes/module2_notes.md

 7. PWM Pins.
 8. Interrupt and wake-up.
 Alam mo na yung mga interrupts.
 The wake-up feature wakes the microcontroller on minute events such as uploads or the press of a button.
 Si arduino kasi pumupunta sa low power mode after a certain period of time na idle siya.

+D. ATMEGA16U2
+- Processor that interfaces with your the USB of the microcontroller in order to talk with the main processor properly.
+8 bit and runs on RISC.
+- In system Programming (ISP )Flash- Means that the firmware for interacting with the USB and the main microprocessor is intact.
+ISP means that the microcontroller is programmable despite everything being soldered in.
+- 512 byte EEPROM and SRAM.
+- Has its own separate clock.